GuyRayOv/Stocks/README.md

   - Automatically triggers the inference pipeline

 **Example prompt:**
-> *“What is the outlook for NVDA over the next 7 days?”*
+> *“What is the outlook for the GPU company over the next 7 days?”*

 ---